MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-setup-policies.md

 ### Assign a custom app setup policy to users

+To assign a custom app setup policy to one user:

 1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then click the user.
 2. Select the user by clicking to the left of the user name, and then click **Edit settings**.
 3. Under **App setup policy**, select the app setup policy you want to assign, and then click **Apply**.

-To assign a policy to multiple users at a time, see [Edit Teams user settings in bulk](edit-user-settings-in-bulk.md).
+To assign a policy to multiple users at a time:

+1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then search for the users or filter the view to show the users you want.
+2. In the **&#x2713;** (check mark) column, select the users.
+To select all users, click the &#x2713; (check mark) at the top of the table.
+3. Click **Edit settings**, make the changes that you want, and then click **Apply**.

 Or, you can also do the following: